myupctoys/FreeRTOS_8051_Port/README.md

 https://www.cygwin.com

-There was a documented issue with cygwin1.dll in relation to SDCC.
-Exact nature of the problem escapes me, and it may not be needed.
-Have included the dll in case it makes a difference given I have the new dll version on the three locations I've tested the FreeRTOS port out on.
-If you can't compile properly put/replace the existing dll in the Cygwin64 bin directory.
+Made comment previously about Cygwin having an issue with cygwin1.dll for SDCC.
+I stand corrected after following through documenting assorted build problems for a separate project.
+There is no issue realted to SDCC and cygwin1.dll 64 bit.
+The actual issue was in relation to WinAVR and msys-1.0.dll, totally unrelated to the 8051 port.
+Just wanted to correct the record.
+As such I have removed the Cygwin1.zip from the repo.

 Don’t know if the FreeRTOS binary works, just that it compiles.
 At least it builds confidence and should only be treated as a starting point.